 - It also works in Private/Incognito, but learning takes a lot of time.

 - Option to import and export.

-Settings for Privacy Badger: If you are very serious about Privacy, you can check the settings of extension.
-The default works great, but for those who want to go deeper, the settings have a lot to offer.
+Settings for Privacy Badger: If you are very serious about Privacy, you can check the settings of the extension.
+The default works great, but the settings have a lot to offer for those who want to go deeper.

-- Show count of trackers not honoring your request.
+- Show the count of trackers not honoring your request.

 - Check if sites comply with EFF’s Do Not Track policy.

-Privacy should always concern you, and make sure to keep using these tools to keep your privacy, private.
+Privacy should always concern you, and keep using these tools to keep your privacy private.
 You can download the extension from eff.org.

-Another similar tool you might want to check ist – Privacy Possum for Firefox & Chrome.
+Another similar tool you might want to check is – Privacy Possum for Firefox & Chrome.

 Read next: How to stop ads from following you around the Internet.